 Are you a female solo traveller planning a city trip to Edinburgh?
 Let me tell you about a great place to stay that ticks all the boxes: affordable, great location, comfortable and safe!
 I spent a few days at The LoFT, the first CoDE pod hostel in Edinburgh – and if you ask me, it is the perfect hostel for female solo travellers.
 Read more to find out why!

 This post contains affiliate links which I may make a commission from.
 Find out more here.
 This post is sponsored by CoDE Pod Hostels.
 My review is based on my personal experience and all opinions are my own.
-The post might contain affiliate links, which I may make a commission from.

 Hostels are for young people with questionable holiday priorities, right?
 Wrong!